drycc/registry/README.md

 # Development

-The Deis project welcomes contributions from all developers.
+The Drycc project welcomes contributions from all developers.
 The high level process for development matches many other open source projects.
 See below for an outline.

 * Fork this repository
 * Make your changes
 * Submit a pull request (PR) to this repository with your changes, and unit tests whenever possible.
 	* If your PR fixes any issues, make sure you write Fixes #1234 in your PR description (where #1234 is the number of the issue you're closing)
-* The Deis core contributors will review your code.
+* The Drycc core contributors will review your code.
 After each of them sign off on your code, they'll label your PR with LGTM1 and LGTM2 (respectively).
 Once that happens, the contributors will merge it

 ## Deploying

-If you want to use the latest registry image built by they Deis team you can simply start a registry via `make deploy`.
+If you want to use the latest registry image built by they Drycc team you can simply start a registry via `make deploy`.

 If however, you want to build and use a custom image see the instructions below.